apache/spark/docs/ml-classification-regression.md

 [Gradient-Boosted Trees (GBTs)](http://en.wikipedia.org/wiki/Gradient_boosting)
 are ensembles of [decision trees](ml-decision-tree.html).
 GBTs iteratively train decision trees in order to minimize a loss function.
-MLlib supports GBTs for binary classification and for regression, using both continuous and categorical features.
+The `spark.ml` implementation supports GBTs for binary classification and for regression, using both continuous and categorical features.

 For more information on the algorithm itself, please see the [`spark.mllib` documentation on GBTs](mllib-ensembles.html).